Boomerang Fu Accessibility Report

 Similar Games With More Accessibility Features for Difficulty

-If you want to play Boomerang Fu, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Boomerang Fu, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:

 Boomerang Fu has 2 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.